saitctf/CTFd-EC2-Challenges/README.md

 ### EC2 Instance Setup

-1. Create EC2 instances for your challenges
+1. Create AMIs for your challenges:
+   - Build and configure your challenge environments
+   - Create AMIs from your configured instances
-2. Tag instances with `ctfd-challenge=true`
+   - Tag AMIs with `ctfd-challenge=true`
-3. Ensure instances are in "stopped" state
+   - Ensure AMIs are in "available" state

+2. Configure networking:
+   - Set up VPCs and subnets
-4. Configure security groups to allow necessary access
+   - Configure security groups for challenge access
+   - Ensure subnets have internet access for public IPs

 ## Usage